Nonreciprocity of hydrodynamic electron transport in noncentrosymmetric conductors: Abstract

 \section{Abstract}

 We show that the nonreciprocity of hydrodynamic electron transport in noncentrosymmetric conductors with broken time-reversal symmetry (TRS) is significantly enhanced compared to the disorder-dominated regime.
 This enhancement is caused by the linear dependence of the viscosity of the electron liquid on the flow velocity, which is allowed in the absence of TRS and Galilean invariance.
-The resulting nonlinear flows break dynamical similarity and must be characterized by two dimensionless parameters: the Reynolds number and the emergent nonreciprocity number.
+The resulting nonlinear flows break dynamical similarity and thus, in addition to the Reynolds number, they are characterized by a second dimensionless parameter, the nonreciprocity number.
 The latter is linear in velocity but independent of system size.
 We determine the nonlinear conductance of a Hall bar and show that the nonreciprocal correction to the current can be of comparable magnitude to its reciprocal counterpart.

 According to the Onsager reciprocity principle~\cite{Onsager-I,*Onsager-II}, the linear two-terminal conductance $G_0$ must be invariant under the time-reversal symmetry (TRS), which changes the sign of the magnetic field $\bm{B}$ and the magnetization of the system $\bm{M}$.
 In contrast, the nonlinear two-terminal transport need not be reciprocal.
 In noncentrosymmetric conductors, i.e. nonpolar systems lacking inversion symmetry, due to the existence of an invariant that is linear in both the electric field $\bm{E}$ and the TRS breaking pseudovectors $\bm{B}$ or $\bm{M}$, the nonreciprocal contribution to the current density appears already in second order in the electric field $\bm{E}$~\cite{Sturman:1992,Rikken:PRL2001,Ivchenko:PRB2002}.
 Thus, in a two-terminal setup, the electric current $I$ through the system may be expressed as